stengy/lab-11-single-resource-express/README.md

   * how to install
   * how to start the server
   * document the routes
-* include any necessary NPM scripts
+* include a package.json
   * have a lint script for running eslint
   * have a test script for running mocha
+  * start script for running your server
   * have a start-db script for running mongod
   * have a stop-db script for stoping mongod

 # Directions
 * Create these directories to organize your code: